Helpful Stormwater Tips

 - Keep your household hazardous chemicals stored in closed and labeled containers

-- Dispose of household hazardous waste at your local hazardous waste collection facility and recycle used oil at a local oil recycling center
+- Dispose of household hazardous waste at your local hazardous waste collection facility and recycle used oil at a local oil recycling center.
+The City of DuPont has a brochure that educates on this which can be found in the lobby at City Hall or you can find a PDF version here.

 Remember: Only Rain Down the Storm Drain!